kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 When the scheduler allocates a multi-allocatable device with `sharingAffinity`:

-1. **First claim**: The scheduler reads the claim's typed `Structured.Parameters` map for the specified attribute key(s) and records them in `AllocatedState` alongside consumed capacity
+1. **First claim**: The scheduler reads the values for the keys declared by the device in `sharingAffinity.parameterKeys` from the claim's typed `Structured.Parameters` map and records them in `AllocatedState` alongside consumed capacity.
+Any additional keys present in the claim's `Structured.Parameters` but not declared by the device are ignored for this device.
 2. **Subsequent claims**: The scheduler checks if the new claim's affinity values match those recorded in `AllocatedState`
-3. **Mismatch**: If values don't match, the device is skipped (try another device)
+3. **Mismatch**: If values don't match, the device is filtered out for that request (the scheduler tries another candidate device)
 4. **Match**: If values match and capacity is available, allocation proceeds

 **Alpha Design Decisions**